uksaha77/recipe-hub/Mahmudul_Hasan_Sheshir_ReadMe.md

 To use this project, follow these steps:

-1. Navigate to the project directory using `cd your-repository`
+1. Navigate to the project directory using `cd recipe-hub`
 2. Run the command `npm start` to start the project
 3. Open a web browser and go to `http://localhost:3000` to view the project.